-Looked-After and all previously Looked-After Children who achieve the automatic qualifying score for this school for this particular year of entry or a mark above it, or a mark up to 15 marks below it.
+Looked-After and all previously Looked-After Children3 who achieve the automatic qualifying score for this school for this particular year of entry or a mark above it, or a mark up to 15 marks below the Automatic Qualifying Score or the minimum score for a place on the waiting list for the school where the difference between the Automatic Qualifying Score and the waiting list score is 15 marks or more.

-Children who live in the priority areas, who qualify for the Pupil Premium via eligibility for Free School Meals, who achieve the automatic qualifying score for this school for this particular year of entry or a mark above it, or a mark up to 15 marks below it.
-Up to 20 places will be offered in this category (including any re-offers which are made from the waiting list from this category after 1st March 2019).
+Children who live in the priority areas, who qualify for the Pupil Premium via eligibility for Free School Meals42who achieve the automatic qualifying score for this school for this particular year of entry or a mark above it, or a mark up to 15 marks below it.
+Up to 20 places will be offered in this category (including any re-offers which are made from the waiting list from this category after 1st March 2023).